opencobra/memote/docs/custom_tests.rst

 to a wide array of modeling practises.

 1. **Be namespace agnostic**.
-Use the ``METANETX_SHORTLIST`` and ``COMPARTMENT_SHORTLIST`` mapping tables from memote or consider creating your own if your custom test needs to identify a specific metabolite in a specific compartment.
+Use the ``METANETX_SHORTLIST`` and ``COMPARTMENT_SHORTLIST`` (both in ``memote/support/helpers.py``) mapping
+tables from memote or consider creating your own if your custom test needs to identify a specific metabolite in a specific compartment.
 You can generate a custom metablite shortlist by adapting ``shortlist.tsv`` and then executing the script ``annotate_mnx_shortlists.py`` found in ``memote/scripts``.